aeldred/ContactViewer_JQM/README.md

-# ContactViewer_JQuery
+# ContactViewer_JQM
-ContactViewer (in JQuery) for SENG5199-3 HW 3
+ContactViewer (in JQuery Mobile) for SENG5199-3 HW 3